PerchSecurity/perch-data/README.md

-# withData
+# Perch Data

-⚛️ withData is a [Higher Order Component](https://reactjs.org/docs/higher-order-components.html) (HOC) that wraps any React component and gives it a new prop: `data`.
+⚛️ perch-data is a set of tools for making the process of handling data less cumbersome.
+This package consists of a [Higher Order Component](https://reactjs.org/docs/higher-order-components.html) (HOC) that wraps any React component with `data`, and a caching layer.

 🚀 Inspired by [react-apollo](http://dev.apollodata.com/react/queries.html).